LIFEHUBBER

 MiMo-V2.5 is a Xiaomi MiMo model family positioned around multimodal understanding, agentic workflows, long-context use, and Pro variants for harder software and tool-heavy tasks.

 The official Xiaomi and Hugging Face materials present MiMo-V2.5 as a model series with base, main, and Pro releases, including text, image, video, and audio understanding on the V2.5 model and a Pro release focused on long-horizon agentic and software-engineering work.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is